Closed-circuit television: Crime prevention

 A more open question is whether most CCTV is cost-effective.
 While low-quality domestic kits are cheap, the professional installation and maintenance of high definition CCTV is expensive.
-Gill and Spriggs did a Cost-effectiveness analysis (CEA) of CCTV in crime prevention that showed little monetary saving with the installation of CCTV as most of the crimes prevented resulted in little monetary loss.
-Critics however noted that benefits of non-monetary value cannot be captured in a traditional Cost Effectiveness Analysis and were omitted from their study.
-A 2008 Report by UK Police Chiefs concluded that only 3% of crimes were solved by CCTV.
-In London, a Metropolitan Police report showed that in 2008 only one crime was solved per 1000 cameras.
-In some cases CCTV cameras have become a target of attacks themselves.
+Gill and Spriggs did a cost-effectiveness analysis (CEA) of CCTV in crime prevention that showed little monetary saving with the installation of CCTV as most of the crimes prevented resulted in little monetary loss.
+Critics however noted that benefits of non-monetary value cannot be captured in a traditional cost effectiveness analysis and were omitted from their study.

-Cities such as Manchester in the UK are using DVR-based technology to improve accessibility for crime prevention.

 In October 2009, an "Internet Eyes" website was announced which would pay members of the public to view CCTV camera images from their homes and report any crimes they witnessed.
 The site aimed to add "more eyes" to cameras which might be insufficiently monitored.
 Civil liberties campaigners criticized the idea as "a distasteful and a worrying development".

-In 2013 Oaxaca hired deaf police officers to lip read conversations to uncover criminal conspiracies.
+Russia has also implemented a video surveillance system called 'Safe City', which has the capability to recognize facial features and moving objects, sending the data automatically to government authorities.
+However, the widespread tracking of individuals through video surveillance has raised significant privacy issues.